usnistgov/800-63-3/sp800-63b/sec9_privacy.md

 ## 9. Privacy Considerations

-These privacy considerations provide supplemental guidance for the requirements in section 4.
+*These privacy considerations supplement the guidance in section 4.
+This section is informative.*

 ### 9.1.
 Privacy Risk Assessment

 Subsections 4.1.6, 4.2.6 and 4.3.6 require the CSP to conduct a privacy risk assessment for records retention.
-In conducting a privacy risk assessment, CSPs should consider 1) the likelihood that the records retention could create a problem for the subscriber such as invasiveness or unauthorized access to the information; and 2) the impact if a problem did occur.
+Such a privacy risk assessment would include:

+1. The likelihood that the records retention could create a problem for the subscriber such as invasiveness or unauthorized access to the information
+2. The impact if a problem did occur

 CSPs should be able to reasonably justify any response they take to identified privacy risks, including accepting the risk, mitigating the risk; and sharing the risk.
-The use of subscriber consent should be considered a form of sharing the risk, and therefore should only be used when a subscriber could reasonably be expected to have the capacity to assess and accept the shared risk.
+The use of subscriber consent is a form of sharing the risk, and therefore appropriate for use only when a subscriber could reasonably be expected to have the capacity to assess and accept the shared risk.

 ### 9.2.
 Privacy Controls

-Section 4.4 encourages CSPs to employ appropriately tailored privacy controls.
-NIST [[SP 800-53]](#sp800-53) provides a set of privacy controls that CSPs should consider implementing when deploying authentication mechanisms.
+[Section 4.4](#aal_privacy) encourages CSPs to employ appropriately tailored privacy controls.
+NIST [[SP 800-53]](#sp800-53) provides a set of privacy controls for CSPs to consider implementing when deploying authentication mechanisms.
 These controls cover notices, redress and other important considerations for successful and trustworthy deployments.

 ### 9.3.
 Use Limitation